Little Fire Ants (LFA) were first detected in the State of Hawaiʻi in the Puna District of the Big Island in 1999.

 Remember, LFA are “hitch-hiker” ants

 Check anything you bring to your home to make sure you are not accidentally bringing LFA as well.
 Prevention is the first line of defense against LFA.
 It’s not difficult, but does take vigilance and knowing what to look for.
-You can do this by checking high risk item such as potted plants, mulch, cinder, and other landscaping materials using the chopstick method.
+You can do this by checking high-risk items such as potted plants, mulch, cinder, and other landscaping materials using the chopstick method.

 The Hawai‘i Ant Lab (HAL), a UH Pacific Cooperative Studies Unit Program, is based in Hilo, but assists in LFA matters statewide.
 HAL works with the community to spread knowledge on prevention and treatment methods which can be employed by residents, small plant vendors, and nurseries.
 Residents with confirmed LFA on their property can sign up for the Hawaii Ant Lab training to learn how to best manage the problem and keep impacts low.

 - Protect Hawaiʻi from new intentional and unintentional introductions of invasive ants